buttercookie42/SimbaDroid/README.md

 _JFileServer_ is used under the LGPL-3.0 license (see lgpl-3.0.md and gpl-3.0.md)

-_libsu_ is used under the Apache License, Version 2.0
+_libsu_ and the _Android Support Library_ are used under the Apache License, Version 2.0

 _Bouncy Castle_ is used under the following license: